blakshep1981/Homework-2/README.md

 # Homework-2

+Made About, Porfolio, and Contact htmls with bootstrap components.

-Not my best.Not my worst.
+Not my best.
+Not my worst.
 Please have mercy.